Obituary: Joseph H. Johnson

 Joe is preceded in death by his father, Charles H. Johnson; brother, David C. Johnson and his sons, Darwin and Jayon Johnson.

-He is survived by his loving wife, Ella Mae Johnson; mother, Mary Johnson; brother, Herb Johnson; sister, Della Graf; grandchildren, Brittany and Haley Johnson, David and Kelsea Johnson, Addi and Ben Johnson and numerous nieces and nephews.
+He is survived by his loving wife, Ella Mae Johnson; sons, Byron and Charles Johnson; mother, Mary Johnson; brother, Herb Johnson; sister, Della Graf; grandchildren, Brittany and Haley Johnson, David and Kelsea Johnson, Addi and Ben Johnson and numerous nieces and nephews.

 Services will be held at a later date.